dclausen/accepton-api-docs/source/index.md

 # Introduction

-Welcome to the AcceptOn's API!
-Our API is heavily inspired by [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)
-All responses from our API should be returned in [JSON](http://www.json.org) format.
+Welcome to AcceptOn's API!
+Our API is heavily inspired by [REST][rest].
+All responses from our API should be returned in [JSON][json] format.
 Please only use HTTPS to ensure data privacy, otherwise, we will send flying monkeys to hunt you down.
 Beware the monkeys!
 Seriously, they hurt.

 Available client libraries are located at: